coeurnix/attoboy/docs/en/api/webrequest/README.md

   Example: `"https://api.example.com/users"`.

 * `params` *(optional)*
-  Pointer to a `Map` whose key–value pairs will be appended to the URL as query string parameters.
-If `nullptr`, no additional query parameters are added.
+  `Map` whose key–value pairs will be appended to the URL as query string parameters.
+If empty, no additional query parameters are added.

 * `headers` *(optional)*
-  Pointer to a `Map` of headers to send with the request.
+  `Map` of headers to send with the request.
 Keys and values are converted to strings.
-If `nullptr`, no custom headers are added.
+If empty, no custom headers are added.

 **Return value**